speakeasy-api/developer-docs/openapi/schemas/null.md

+---
+title: Null
+description: Describing null values in OpenAPI schemas in OpenAPI 3.0.X and 3.1.X.
+---
-# null
+# null in OpenAPI

 ## OpenAPI 3.0.X

 OpenAPI 3.0.X doesn't support a `null` type but instead allows you to mark a schema as being `nullable`.
 This allows that type to either contain a valid value or null.

 ```yaml
 # A nullable string